Affiliate Statement and a Caveat

 Bake up a batch of our Easy Whole Wheat Blueberry Muffins and see how fast your family comes to the breakfast table!
 In fact, with a prep time of under 10 minutes, you might bake these frequently.
-For many, these muffins provide an easy grab and go breakfast food.
+Moreover, for many, these muffins provide easy grab-and-go breakfast food.

-And, aside from their deep golden color, no one will guess these moist, tender, and delicious muffins are 100% whole wheat.
+And, in addition, aside from their deep golden color, no one will guess these moist, tender, and delicious muffins are 100% whole wheat.
 Indeed, we find that the whole wheat deepens the flavor.
-Of course, you might choose to use a different flour, perhaps oat.
+Moreover, of course, you might choose to use a different flour, perhaps oat.

 Blueberries make these delicious.
 However, consider substituting other small fruit occasionally.
-For instance, blackberries, raspberries, and even cranberries blend well into these breakfast treats.
+For instance, blackberries, raspberries, and even cranberry blend well into these breakfast treat.

 Ready to try our Easy Whole Wheat Blueberry Muffins?